varnish/Varnish-Book/varnish_book.rst

 - A `graced` object is an object that has expired, but is still kept in cache.
 - `Grace mode` is when Varnish uses a `graced` object.
 - `Grace mode` is a feature to mitigate thread pile-ups, that allows Varnish to continue serving requests when the backend cannot do it.
-- There is more than one way Varnish can use a graced object.
+- Varnish can use a graced objects in many different ways
 - ``beresp.grace`` defines the time that Varnish keeps an object after ``beresp.ttl`` has elapsed.

 .. container:: handout

    .. what is grace mode

-   When Varnish is in *grace mode*, Varnish is capable of delivering a stale object and issue an asynchronous refresh request.
+   When Varnish is in *grace mode*, Varnish is capable of delivering a stale object and issues an asynchronous refresh request.
    When possible, Varnish delivers a fresh object, otherwise Varnish looks for a stale object.
    This procedure is also known as ``stale-while-revalidate``.